Contiguous Boundary Guarding: A Proof of Lemma

 \begin{itemize} \item $g_1\notin e(g_1)$ and $e(g_1)\in w_1$.
 This case is depicted in Figure~\ref{opt-2-revised-fig}.
 By moving $g_1$ in $w_1$ towards $e(g_1)$, either $g_1$ lies on vertex-extension, or on a new edge-extension, or it reaches $e(g_1)$.
 In all cases we get a new optimal solution for which $g_1\in Q$, a contradiction.
 The movement cannot make the intersection $x_2$ empty because the intersection point of $l$ and $\partial$ remains in the coverage of $g_1$ (unless $g_1$ lies on a vertex-extension or a new edge extension during the movement).
 Therefore $\partial$ remains covered by $g_1$ and $g_2$ after the above movement, and thus the contradiction is valid. \item $g_1\notin e(g_1)$ and $e(g_1)\in w_2$.
 Again, by moving $g_1$ in $w_1$ away from $e(g_1)$, either $g_1$ lies on vertex-extension, or on a new edge-extension, or it reaches $\partial$.
 In all cases we get a new optimal solution for which $g_1\in Q$, a contradiction. \item $g_1\in e(g_1)$.
 By moving $g_1$ in $w_1$ on $e(g_1)$, either $g_1$ lies on vertex-extension or on a new edge-extension, or it reaches an endpoint of $e(g_1)$.
-Again, we get an optimal solution with $g_1\in Q$, a contradiction. \end{itemize} \paragraph{Case 2 ($\OPT\ge 3$)} For each $i=1,\dots,m{-}1$ let $x_i$ be the point shared by $\partial(g_i)$ and $\partial(g_{i+1})$, $e_i$ be the edge of $P$ that contains $x_i$, and $r_i$ be the reflex vertex on $g_ix_i$ that bounds $w(g_i)$.
-See Figure~\ref{opt-3-fig}.
-Let $K_i$ be the portion of the polygon outside the coverage of $g_i$ that is cut off by $r_ix_i$.
-Let $y_i$ be the first point of $\partial$ hit by the ray $\overrightarrow{x_ig_i}$.
-It is implied from Lemma~\ref{angle-lemma} that $y_i\in \partial(g_i)$.
-The segment $x_iy_i$ partitions the polygon into three parts, one of which is $K_i$.
-Denote the part that lies completely in $w(g_i)$ by $A_i$ and the third part by $B_i$.
+Again, we get an optimal solution with $g_1\in Q$, a contradiction. \end{itemize}